 Blind Citizens NZ

 Blind Citizens NZ is New Zealand’s oldest advocacy organisation in the disability sector.
 It is New Zealand’s largest, generic, blindness consumer organisation and works to advocate on behalf of our members and blind and vision impaired New Zealanders.

-The Blind Foundation is New Zealand’s main provider of practical and emotional support for the 11,700 Kiwis who are blind or have low vision, enabling them to face their future with confidence.
+The Blind Low Vision NZ is New Zealand’s main provider of practical and emotional support for the 11,700 Kiwis who are blind or have low vision, enabling them to face their future with confidence.
 They work to empower their members who are blind or have low vision by giving them the training, tools, and tips they need to deal with blindness and achieve their goals.

 Kelston Deaf Education Centre (KDEC) is governed by a Combined Board of Trustees whose strategic focus is on working together with families and the Deaf community to provide equitable and coordinated deaf education, so that deaf and hearing impaired students: